AdobeDocs/adobeio-console/services-enable-runtime.md

 ## Remove Runtime from project or workspace

 Currently it is not possible to remove Runtime from a project or workspace within a project.
-Please create a new project if you no longer require Runtime for your application.
+Please create a new project if you no longer require Runtime.

 ## Insights